British Rail Class 483: On the island

 The first unit, 001, arrived on the Isle of Wight on 5 July 1989 following an overnight ferry crossing from Portsmouth to Fishbourne.
 It was delivered by road to Sandown, then hauled to Ryde depot by one of the existing passenger trains.
 It began test running on the Island Line in the evening of 6 July, before a public launch on 13 July.
 Regular passenger services using the Class 483 did not commence until October, while the last of the eight planned units did not enter service until July 1990.

 While it was originally planned to use only eight units, in 1992—two years after the rest of the fleet had entered service—the ninth unit, numbered 009, was also refurbished and transported to the island.
 A 10th unit was also shipped to Ryde depot, although this was for spares only and was never used in passenger operation on the Island.
 This unit was unofficially given the unit number 483010.

 Each unit was formed of two driving motor vehicles, numbered 121–129 and 221–229.
 The technical description of this formation was DMSO(A)+DMSO(B).

 When the units were first introduced, the final digit of the unit number and the final digit of the carriage numbers corresponded, such that unit 001 was formed of vehicles 121 and 221.
 However, since then, a few rearrangements have taken place to the unit formations.

 In 1996, with the privatisation of British Rail, the Ryde–Shanklin line became the Island Line franchise, which was won by the Stagecoach Group.
-Services continued to be branded as Island Line Trains.
+Services continued to be branded as Island Line trains.
 In 1999 three units (001, 003 and 005) were permanently withdrawn from service as surplus to requirements, leaving only six units remaining serviceable.
 In the early 2000s, the remaining units were overhauled and were repainted into a new livery of blue and yellow with pictures of dinosaurs.
-From 2007–2008, all units were repainted into their original London Transport red livery (albeit with yellow warning panels on the cab rather than the original red).
+From 2007 to 2008, all units were repainted into their original London Transport red livery (albeit with yellow warning panels on the cab rather than the original red).

 According to an article in the October 2005 issue of Rail Professional magazine, at that time Island Line was paying "an eye-watering £140,000 a year" to lease the trains, meaning that "[s]ince privatisation, HSBC Rail has pocketed over £1m for leasing these relics that are effectively worthless."
 In March 2007, South West Trains purchased the rolling stock outright from the leasing company HSBC Rail for £1.

 Further that year, the Island Line franchise was amalgamated with South West Trains as part of the new South Western franchise.

 Refurbishment

 The Class 483 trains were last refurbished during 2007;

-work on the six-vehicle fleet included:
+work on the six unit fleet included: